METHWOLD, William

 GODINHO DE ERÉDIA, Manuel

 GODINHO DE ERÉDIA, Manuel.
 Malacca 16.7.1563 — 1623.
-Malay-Portuguese Author and Cartographer.
+Indonesian-Portuguese Author and Cartographer.
 Son of João de Erédia Aquaviva, an officer of Aragonese-Italian background and Dona Elena Vessiva (d.
 1575), a noblewoman from Sulawesi.
 Educated at Jesuit school in Malacca and at Jesuit College in Goa, trained in astronomy, cartography and…

 Continue reading